vizdata-f21/project-2-out_of_the_boxplots/proposal/proposal.md

 Website](https://studentaffairs.duke.edu/dining/plans-points).
 A
 comprehensive code book for each data set can be found in the README file inside the data folder in this project’s GitHub repository.
-A glimpse of each data set is also provided below:
+A glimpse of each data set can be seen below:

 `semester.csv`: